 The conversation surrounding African American heroes who made a mark in history often centers around men.
 However, there were women who had a hand in the struggle also.
 These include:

 Wrapping it up

 And there you have it, folks!
 A list of the men and women that made history and impacted the world.
-People who gave themselves to fighting the good fight so that African Americans could also have a place in the world.
-Of course, there are many less known African American heroes who have no doubt done amazing work but these ten are definitely the top cream.
+These people gave themselves to fighting the good fight so that African Americans could also have a place in the world.
+Of course, there are many unsung African American heroes who have done amazing work but these ten are some of the most important.